philou/storexplore/README.md

 * The scrapped html can change at any time
 * Scrappers are difficult to test

-Refactoring after refactoring, I managed to extract this libary  to define scrappers for an online grocery in a straightforward way (check [auchandirect-scrAPI](https://github.com/philou/auchandirect-scrAPI) for the actual scrapper I was using).
+Refactoring by refactoring, I extracted this libary which defines scrappers for any online store in a straightforward way (check [auchandirect-scrAPI](https://github.com/philou/auchandirect-scrAPI) for my real world usage).
 A scrapper definition consists of :

 * a scrapper definition file
 * the selectors for the links